abhijay-py/spotify-analysis/README.md

-# Spotify-Analysis
+# spotify-analysis
- Analysis of my spotify data until 1/23/2024
+A webpage that delivers analytics of user's spotify data